Tom's Guide Verdict

-PureVPN's Android VPN now boasts a kill switch, which we were unable to find our last review.
+PureVPN's Android VPN now boasts a kill switch, which I was unable to find in my last review.
 Good stuff.
 However, there are also no autoconnect features, which are fairly common on mobile clients.

 The iPhone VPN is a little different in layout, but overall it's much the same product and fits nicely in with the rest of the PureVPN app family.
 There are a few differences in functionality, though.

 On iOS you can autoconnect when you visit specific websites – not specific networks, though – and will reconnect itself should the connection drop out.
 However, you won't be getting split tunneling on iOS.

 What customer support does PureVPN offer?